PROGRAMS

 Design Connections Partnership (DCP)

-Currently in its sixth year, DCP is underway in ten New Haven public schools in grades 1-5.
+The DCP continues in ten New Haven public schools in grades 1-5.
 This multi-year, multi-grade project is part of the mathematics curriculum.

 Each year, the program serves 25 classroom teachers and their 600 students, 10 math coaches, and 10 art teachers.

-The DCP goal is to use architecture and design as a problem-solving tool to integrate math and science learning with sequential and comprehensive art and design-based learning in order to:
+The DCP goal is to use architecture and design as a problem-solving tool to integrate math and science learning with sequential and comprehensive art and design-based learning to:

 • introduce STEM-related careers